-American Bottom Field Station-Wood River
+American Bottom Field Station-Fairview Heights

 The American Bottom Field Station (ABFS) conducts project survey and site investigations in IDOT Districts 7, 8, and 9.
 However, due to sprawling transportation infrastructure in the St. Louis Metro East, most of the work at ABFS is performed within the American Bottom region, the broad Mississippi River floodplain opposite St. Louis, Missouri, which contains abundant and complex archaeological resources.